 Today, we know Brussels sprouts as spherical little green veggies — almost like miniature heads of cabbage — that grow in groups on a thick stalk.
 You can generally purchase them (still on the stalk, or removed and loose or in a bag) from many stores and farmers’ markets.

-Interestingly, Brussels sprouts and other cruciferous veggies — including broccoli, cauliflower, cabbage, kale, bok choy, arugula, collards, watercress, radishes, kohlrabi, and mustard greens — are actually all the same species: Brassica Oleracea, of the mustard plant family.
+Interestingly, Brussels sprouts and other cruciferous veggies — including broccoli, cauliflower, cabbage, kale, collards, and kohlrabi — are actually all the same species, Brassica oleracea, of the mustard plant family.
+Other members of the Brassicaceae family include bok choy, arugula, watercress, radishes, and mustard greens.
 Botanists and growers have bred this primordial brassica into dozens of different varieties over hundreds of years.
 It’s the lateral leaf buds of this plant that became what we know as the Brussels sprouts cultivar.

 Brussels Sprouts Nutrition